Coarsening dynamics of chemotactic aggregates: Stationary patterns

 \section{Stationary patterns}

 In this section, we provide a detailed analysis of the one-dimensional (periodic) stationary patterns that emerge from the Keller--Segel dynamics given by Eqs.~\eqref{eq:KS}.
 The one-dimensional pattern profiles can be used to construct stationary patterns in higher-dimensional systems in the limit of weakly curved interfaces, as described in Refs.~\cite{Bray2002,Pismen2006,Brauns.etal2021,Weyer.etalsubmitted}.
+Moreover, we note that our analysis of the mass-competition instability in Sec.~\ref{sec:mass-comp} will show that the periodic patterns are unstable against mass transport between and the coalescence of aggregates.
+Only the stationary patterns with a single aggregate are stable [situated at the boundary in the case of no-flux boundary conditions, see right-most panels in Fig.~\ref{fig:phenomenology}(b,c)].

 In steady state, the density flux ${J=- T\chi_\rho \rhoStat \partial_x \etaStat}$ in the continuity equation Eq.~\eqref{eq:cont-eq} must be spatially uniform.
 As we assume $\chi_\rho,\rho\geq 0$, a finite flux $J$ would imply a difference between the values of mass-redistribution potential at the domain boundaries, $\etaStat(0)$ and $\etaStat(L)$.
 Thus, on one-dimensional domains with either no-flux or periodic boundary conditions, as well as on an infinite line, the flux must vanish, implying